mpiorowski/pern-auth/README.md

 # pern-auth
-PERN stack app with authorization using JWT tokens
+PERN stack app written in Typescript with authorization using JWT tokens

 - Fully working login solution using tokens
 - New user registry via email with secuirty code